drukelly/adobe-xd-photography-template/README.md

 I only took the Desktop viewport into account.
 It's _responsive_ to a point. 😅

 ## What's next?
-Perhaps if I have a mobile comp to reference, I'd definitely iterate and build that next.
+Perhaps if I have a mobile comp to reference, I could definitely iterate and build that next.
 Also, build the interior/sub pages.